 It’s that time of year in southeast Michigan, when carnivals start popping up like mushrooms after a rainstorm.
 From big municipal festivals that draw people for miles to a few rides in a school playground or a shopping center parking lot, you and your kids can indulge your love for heart-stopping thrill rides every weekend.

-But many a parent has stared up at those Ferris wheels and pirate ship rides that sprang up overnight and wondered if they are really, truly safe – and the tragedy at the Ohio State Fair last year in which a row of seats fell off of The Fire Ball ride, killing one and severely injuring seven, has parents more worried than ever.
+But many a parent has stared up at those Ferris wheels and pirate ship rides that sprang up overnight and wondered if they are really, truly safe – and the 2017 tragedy at the Ohio State Fair in which a row of seats fell off of The Fire Ball ride, killing one and severely injuring seven, might have parents more worried than ever.

 Here are some preventative (and, if needed, reactive) carnival ride safety tips to ensure your kids are safe and sound on those midway rides.